ZeeCoder/container-query/README.md

 # README notes

+- Example function to save all container configurations in separate JSON files in a dir
 - lib/* is not considered to be a part of the public API, and hence breaking change can be introduced in any release. (even patch)
 - a container can have more than one instance of its elements